Jason Luan

-Jason Luan (born April 23, 1963) is a Canadian former politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Foothills in the 30th Alberta Legislature.
-He was previously elected in the 2012 Alberta general election to represent the electoral district of Calgary-Hawkwood in the 28th Alberta Legislature.
-Luan served was an associate minister for mental health and then became the minister for community and social services on July 8, 2021 in the cabinet of Jason Kenney.
-Under the premiership of Danielle Smith, he became the minister of culture on October 24, 2022.
+Jason Luan (born April 23, 1963) is a Canadian politician who represented the electoral district of Calgary-Foothills from 2019 to 2023.
+He also represented Calgary-Hawkwood from 2012 to 2015.
+While in office, Luan served several cabinet positions, including Associate Minister of Mental Health and Addiction, Minister for Community and Social Services, and Minister of Culture.

 Background

-Luan holds a master’s degree in Social Work from the University of Calgary.
-Before serving as an MLA, he has been managing funding for nonprofit social service agencies for over 20 years.
-Apart from that, he has 28 years of professional social work experience.
+Luan was born April 23, 1963.
+In 1990, he earned a master's degree in social work from the University of Calgary.
+Before serving as an MLA, he managed funding for nonprofit social service agencies for over 20 years.

-Luan co-chaired the Immigrant Sector Council of Calgary (2006-2012) and served on the Calgary Council on Mental Health and Addictions from 2017 to 2018.
-He received the Queen’s Diamond Jubilee Medal in 2012 for community services.
+Luan co-chaired the Immigrant Sector Council of Calgary from 2006 to 2012 and served on the Calgary Council on Mental Health and Addictions from 2017 to 2018.

-He and his wife, Fengying Zhang, have been married for 34 years and together have two daughters, Kailie Luan, a resident pediatric neurologist, and Linshia Luan, an investment banker in New York.

 Political career

-Luan firstly elected in the 2012 Alberta general election to represent the electoral district of Calgary-Hawkwood in the 28th Alberta Legislature.
-He defeated Wildrose candidate, David Yager by 2067 votes, winning 47.1% of all votes cast.
-In the 2015 Alberta general election, he lost the seat by 1065 votes to a NDP candidate, former MLA Michael Connolly.
+Luan was first elected in the 2012 Alberta general election to represent the riding of Calgary-Hawkwood in the 28th Alberta Legislature.
+In the 2015 Alberta general election, he lost the seat to NDP candidate, former MLA Michael Connolly.

-In the 2019 Alberta general election, Luan took back the seat of Calgary-Foothills and defeated NDP candidate, Sameena Arif by 5295 votes, winning 56.99% of all votes cast.
-Then, he was appointed as an Associate Minister of Mental Health & Addictions.
-During that time, Jason Luan, Associate Minister of Mental Health and Addiction announced details on $8 million in new funds to help more Albertans access opioid treatment.
-Jason Luan is strongly against the “one-pillar approach” of NDP in terms of harm reduction.
-He and the government were promoting a more “comprehensive” treatment and recovery-oriented approach when it comes to drug use and addiction.
-After that, he became the minister for community and social services on July 8, 2021, in the cabinet of Jason Kenney.
-After Jason Kenney stepped down as UCP leader.
-The newly elected UCP leader, Danielle Smith, appointed Jason Luan as the Minister of Culture on October 24, 2022.
+In the 2019 Alberta general election, Luan won the riding of Calgary-Foothills, winning 57 per cent of the vote.
+He was appointed Associate Minister of Mental Health and Addiction.
+During that time, announced details on $8 million in new funds to help more Albertans access opioid treatment.
+Luan opposed the NDP's "one-pillar approach" to harm reduction.
+He and the government promoted a more "comprehensive" treatment and recovery-oriented approach when it comes to drug use and addiction.

+Luan was appointed Minister for Community and Social Services on July 8, 2021, in the cabinet of Jason Kenney.
+After Kenney stepped down as UCP leader, the newly elected UCP leader, Danielle Smith, appointed Luan as Minister of Culture on October 24, 2022.

-Jason Luan ran re-election in the 2023 Alberta general election to represent the electoral district of Calgary-Foothills.
-He lost his seat to Court Ellingson from the NDP.
+Luan ran re-election in the 2023 election, but lost his seat to Court Ellingson from the NDP.

+Personal life

+Luan and his wife, Fengying Zhang, have two daughters.

+Awards and recognition

+In 2012, Luan received the Queen’s Diamond Jubilee Medal for community services.